rendicott/nagpy/README.md

 # EXAMPLE
 if __name__ == '__main__':
     import sys
-    from nagpy import NagiosReturn
+    from nagpyrc import NagiosReturn
-    from nagpy import PerfChunk
+    from nagpyrc import PerfChunk
-    from nagpy import NagiosReturnCode
+    from nagpyrc import NagiosReturnCode

     # write some code that checks something
     # now use outputs from that to generate a NagiosReturnCode object.